 Researchers from the University of California are taking a new treatment path development for dealing with eye diseases.
-This includes retinitis pigmentosa (RP), a blinding disease which is caused by photoreceptor degeneration.
+This includes retinitis pigmentosa (RP), a blinding disease that is caused by photoreceptor degeneration.
 The researchers think that reducing noise generated by nerve cells in the eye can bring images more sharply into view.
-This will help people with retinitis pigmentosa and other kinds of retinal degeneration such as age related macular degeneration.
+This will help people with retinitis pigmentosa and other kinds of retinal degeneration such as age-related macular degeneration.

-The research was done in Richard Kramer’s lab, PhD professor in the department of molecular and cell biology and published in Neuron on March 12th, 2019.
+The research was done in Richard Kramer’s lab, a Ph.D. professor in the department of molecular and cell biology and published in Neuron on March 12th, 2019.
 Kramer said that it was not a cure for the disease but a treatment to help people see better.
 Also, he said that it would not put back photoreceptors that have died.
-It could however, give people a few extra years of useful vision with the photoreceptors left.
-It makes the retina work as well as it can.
+It could, however, give people a few extra years of useful vision with the photoreceptors left.

 Photoreceptors initiate light responses.
 Interneurons process the light responses and synaptically transmit them to retinal ganglion cells (RGCs) which send information to the brain.
 For years, researchers have known that photoreceptor degeneration does trigger the hyperactive firing of RGCs.
 This leads to obscuring light responses that surviving photoreceptors initiate.